Interface Map¶

 - Start with Production: Select the Prod environment to see your most critical integrations first.

-- Focus on specific apps: Use the Apps & Services filter with depth=2 to see just one application's neighborhood without the full landscape.
+- Focus on specific apps: Use the Applications filter with depth 2 to see just one application's neighborhood without the full landscape.

-- Snap for clarity: After dragging nodes, use Snap to Grid to create cleaner, more aligned layouts.
+- Snap for clarity: After dragging nodes into position, use Snap to Grid to create cleaner, more aligned layouts.

 - Deep link for sharing: Copy the URL after setting filters to share specific views with colleagues.